Crowle Peatland Railway: Rolling stock

 In 1990, Fisons bought two new Schoma locomotives from Christoph Schőttler Gmbh, of Diepholz in Germany.
 They were rather bigger than previous motive power, weighing around 5 tonnes and were fitted with engines developing 86 hp.
 They were 4-wheel diesel hydraulic machines, and each was supplied with a slave unit, looking like a flat truck, which weighed a similar amount and had hydraulic motors which could be driven from the locomotive.
 Works numbers were 5129 and 5130, with the slave units numbered 5131 and 5132.
 The following year, Fisons bought a third locomotive, number 5220 with slave unit 5221.
 From February 1993, this locomotive was named The Thomas Buck, after a retired worker, with the nameplate fitted to the front of the bonnet.
 In the late 1990s, Alan Keef designed a 125 hp bo-bo locomotive to replace them, but the project did not proceed due to the costs, and instead, two of the locomotives were rebuilt with 6-cylinder 105 hp engines and better air conditioning units.
 Conversion of the third locomotive, number 5220, did not occur, again because of costs.
 After rail operations ceased on the moors, 5130 was mounted on a plinth at the front of Hatfield Works, with the nameplate from The Thomas Buck, and the other two locomotives were stored at Hatfield until at least 2008.

 The two remaining Schomas and all three slave units eventually arrived at Ray King's site in Norfolk, to be purchased by Crowle Peatland Railway and moved to Crowle on 10 May 2016.
 The third Schoma locomotive was donated to the railway by Evergreen Horticulture, who manage Hatfield Peat Works, in June 2019.

 In June 2020, the railway purchased a Lisbon tram, number 711, which had been imported to Britain and stored at Walton-on-the-Naze for some years for a project that did not materialise.
 They received a grant from the SSE Keadby Wind Farm Fund to allow them to buy the vehicle.
 They intend to retain the interior in authentic condition, but it will not run under its own power at the railway.

 The Rail Trolley Trust loaned a Wickham trolley and an unpowered trailer to the railway in 2021.
 The powered vehicle is a type 17A trolley, works number 4091, which was built in 1961 for the Lochaber Railway at Fort William, Scotland.
 It was rescued for preservation in 1978 and spent some time at Gloddfa Ganol in Blaenau Ffestiniog and at Statfold Barn Railway in Tamworth before being moved to Crowle.
 The trailer was also originally a type 17A trolley, but was dismantled and no details of its works number or early history are known.

-Following closure of the Born na Mona system of peat railways in Ireland, the railway purchased a Hunslet Wagonmaster, number LM336 in June 2024.
+Following closure of the Bord na Móna system of peat railways in Ireland, the railway purchased a Hunslet Wagonmaster, number LM336 in June 2024.
 It was transported to Crowle, and was being serviced before being put into operational use.